zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/add-spatial-analysis/add-spatial-analysis.md

 11. Dynamic Actions are configured with TRUE action(s) and FALSE action(s) which are invoked based on conditions that have been configured.
 In this case the client-side condition (P3\_DISTANCE >= 0) determines whether to invoke the TRUE Action (condition is met) or the FALSE Action (condition is not met).
 This will allow us to trap negative distance entry.

-    When the client-side condition is TRUE, the action should sumbit the input values and refresh the page.
+    When the client-side condition is TRUE, the action should submit the input values and refresh the page.
 Click on the action under True.
 In the Action properties on the right, under Identification set Action to **Refresh**.
 Under Affected Elements, set Selection Type to **Region** and Region to **My Map Region** (or the name you used if different.)
 Observe in the page tree on the left that the True action changes to Refresh.
 ![Image alt text](images/add-spatial-analysis-11.png)

 12. Next you will configure the action to invoke when the client-side condition is not met, meaning a negative distance value was entered.
 Under Dynamic Actions for either item, right-click on False and select **Create FALSE Action**.